US Congress challenges Trump’s Iran war powers amid diplomatic tensions

 Details reported by only one source:

-• Trump falsely claimed on Truth Social that California’s governor race votes were 'tied up' due to 'cheating' by Democrats, despite no evidence, and prematurely declared Steve Hilton the winner.
+- Donald Trump falsely claimed on Truth Social that California’s governor race votes were ‘all tied up’ and under investigation by the US Attorney’s Office in Los Angeles, despite no evidence of fraud.

-• Three scientific papers cited by the Trump administration to justify vaccine policy changes were retracted or investigated by journals, eroding anti-vaccine claims.
+- Three scientific papers cited by the Trump administration to justify controversial vaccine policy changes were retracted or investigated by journals in late 2025/early 2026, including one used by Robert F. Kennedy Jr. to argue vaccines cause autism.

-• US political commentator Cenk Uygur was banned from entering the UK by the Home Office, citing concerns his presence 'may not be conducive to the public good,' sparking free speech debates.
+- UK banned left-wing US commentator Cenk Uygur from entering the country, citing his presence ‘may not be conducive to the public good,’ prompting criticism from free speech advocates and the Green Party.

 Source Articles